BrusselsBrussels +32 (0) 2 372 91 68

 • 13:30 choice of visits see ‘Agenda’ tab

-• 15:30 Close and departure for onward journeys (remember public transport is fastest in Antwerp).
+• 15:30 Close and departure for onward journeys (public transport is fastest in Antwerp).

 Discounted sleeping hotels